Deltares/Wflow.jl/docs/src/model_docs/lateral/gwf.md

 + boundaries

 ## Aquifer types
-Groundwater flow can occur either in a confied or unconfined aquifer.
+Groundwater flow can occur either in a confined or unconfined aquifer.
 Confined aquifers are overlain by a poorly permeable confining layer (e.g. clay).
 No air can get in to fill the pore space so that the aquifer always remains fully saturated.
 For a confined aquifer, water will always flow along the complete height ``H`` [m] over the aquifer and transmissivity